Dyz598/pandawa-docs/getting-started/basics.md

 ```

 In the `SampleController` class above we instruct the bundle using the `ImportRouteAnnotationPlugin`
-to register all class using the `Routable` PHP attribute or `annotation` we call it here and
+to register all class using the `Routable` PHP attribute or annotation we call it here and
 register routes for the methods that use the `Route` attribute/annotation.

+So the idea is that Pandawa makes use of PHP Attributes but in most the documentation we will call it
+annotations to register our code to the application.

 Run the Pandawa application same like Laravel with the following command.